sundgenomics/sundgenomics.github.io/peer_learning.md

 ## How does Peer Learning work?

 First, genomics platform offers a matchmaking for people interested in participating in pre-made online courses.
 The matchmaking is done by filling a form.
-When there is enough of participants interested in the same course, Genomics Platform forma a Peer learning team and organizes an information meeting.
+When there is enough of participants interested in the same course, Genomics Platform creates a Peer Learning Team and organizes an information meeting.
 During the information meeting participants sign up to pre-made online in learning platforms such as Coursera, DataCamp, Udemy or similar.

+## Course Completion

+Since these are online courses, each participant can progress through the courses at their own pace, but we suggest setting aside one month for a course that takes approximately 4-6 hours to complete.
+Upon finishing a course and receiving a course completion certificate from the platform, participants must remember to unsubscribe from the learning platform to avoid recurring charges.
+When a participant finished the course and presents the certificate of completion, to acknowledge teh effort, Genomics Platform will issue a Peer Learning certificate to the participant.

 ## Financial Responsibility for Courses